chameleon-system/chameleon-base/UPGRADE-6.3.md

 ## Csv2SqlBundle

-- `\TPkgCsv2Sql::Import()`

-Return type annotation fixed: is actually "array" but was "bool".

 - `\TPkgCsv2SqlManager::SendErrorNotification()`

 Log output is no longer collected and no longer sent as attachments with the notification email.